- Rent Control / Increase Limitations. Illinois state landlords can raise rent during the term of the lease.

 - Notice Required to Raise Rent.
 For month-to-month tenancies, Illinois landlords must provide 30 days notice from next rent due date.

 - Late Rent Fees.
-Illinois state landlords may charge up to $20 or 20% of rent for bounced checks.
+Illinois state landlords may charge up to $20 or 20% of rent for late rent payment.

 When Can a Landlord Increase Rent?